jmichaelward/wp-plugin-composer/README.md

 ## Installation
-To create a new starter plugin, simply use the command line to navigate to the `plugins` directory of your WordPress install, then run `composer create-project jmichaelward/wp-plugin-composer [your-plugin-name]`, replacing `your-plugin-name` with the desired name of your plugin.
+To create a new starter plugin, simply use the command line to navigate to the `plugins` directory of your WordPress install, then run `composer create-project jmichaelward/wp-plugin-composer [your-plugin-name] -s dev`, replacing `your-plugin-name` with the desired name of your plugin.

+***Note: Because this package is still in beta, everything after your-plugin-name is required to get Composer to pull down the source code.
+You'll want to remove the .git repository when prompted by the installation.***

 Once installed, you'll want to make a few additional updates:
 - Perform a search-replace of `JMichaelWard\WPPluginComposer` on the plugin with your own `<vendor>\<plugin>` namespace.